 There are a number of great biking trails in the area including beautiful rails to trails.
 One of our favorites is the Conewago Trail, which connects with two other trails so that you make a pretty full day or maybe just an hour or two.
 Access is only 20 minutes from the farm.
 We also like the wonderful Jonathan Eshelman trail, a 13-mile route through the outskirts of Hershey.

 Roundtop Resort - Four Season Fun

-A short 35 minute drive from the farm, Roundtop offers great skiing and tubing in the winter.
-You don’t have to worry about weather, they have the best snowmaking we have ever seen.
-First timers – they also have wonderful equipment rental and lessons.
+A short 35-minute drive from the farm, Roundtop offers great skiing and tubing in the winter.
+You don’t have to worry about weather; they have the best snowmaking we have ever seen.
+First timers – they also have wonderful equipment rentals and lessons.